KhairnarTejas/PortFolio/README.md

 ## Design

-The website design has been created by me using Figma.
+The website design has been created by me using the pre-build components of Bootstrap.
 I have utilized a modern and minimalistic design approach to showcase my resume in an aesthetically pleasing way.
 The design has been optimized for desktop and mobile devices to provide a seamless user experience.

 ## Author